 2016 the topic was expander

 graphs.
-See here
+See here.

-for the full list of sessions.
 The contributions by the members of our

 - Bartek Klin, Slawomir Lasota, Joanna Ochremiak, and Szymon